DokPlay/skinport-purchase-api/README.md

 ITEM_CACHE_TTL=300
 ```

-Apply the schema and seed demo data:
+Apply the schema and seed demo data (the inserts are idempotent thanks to unique constraints on usernames and product names):

 ```bash
 psql "$DATABASE_URL" -f schema.sql